Serving

 Black Pepper

-2. Crush and chop GARLIC fine, cut SHALLOTS in half lengthwise and slice very thin, slice CHILIS very thin, mix all.
+2. Crush GARLIC and chop fine.
+Cut SHALLOTS in half lengthwise and slice very thin crosswise.
+Slice CHILIS very thin.
+Mix all.

-5. Heat OIL in a wok and stir in Garlic Mix.
-Fry stirring just until garlic starts to color then stir in Pak Bung Stems.
+1. Heat OIL in a wok and stir in Garlic Mix.
+Fry stirring just until garlic starts to color, then stir in Pak Bung Stems.
 Fry over high heat until partially wilted (about 2 minutes), then stir in the Pak Bung Leaves.
 Continue frying for another minute or so until leaves are mostly wilted.
 Larger stems should remain a bit crunchy.

 NOTES:

-1. Chilis: control hotness to your taste.
+Control hotness to your taste.
 Three Thai chilis makes it moderately spicy by Southern California standards.
-See my Chili Page for details.
+For details see our Thai Chilis page.